Vail Resorts (MTN)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Vail Resorts’s ROIC averaged 1.9 percentage point increases each year.
-This is a good sign, and we hope the company can continue improving.
+Unfortunately, Vail Resorts’s ROIC averaged 3.9 percentage point decreases over the last few years.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-11. Key Takeaways from Vail Resorts’s Q4 Results
+11. Key Takeaways from Vail Resorts’s Q1 Results

-It encouraging to see Vail Resorts narrowly top analysts’ skier visits expectations this quarter.
-We were also happy its EPS outperformed Wall Street’s estimates.
-Zooming out, we think this was a decent quarter featuring some areas of strength.
-The stock traded up 3.9% to $159.62 immediately after reporting.
+It was encouraging to see Vail Resorts beat analysts’ EPS expectations this quarter.
+On the other hand, its number of skier visits missed.
+Zooming out, we think this was a mixed quarter.
+The stock traded up 1.6% to $157.59 immediately following the results.

 12. Is Now The Time To Buy Vail Resorts?

-Vail Resorts’s business quality ultimately falls short of our standards.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Vail Resorts isn’t a terrible business, but it doesn’t pass our bar.
+To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its strong operating margins show it’s a well-run business, the downside is its number of skier visits has disappointed.
-On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, its projected EPS for the next year is lacking.

-Vail Resorts’s P/E ratio based on the next 12 months is 18.7x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better stocks to buy right now.
+Vail Resorts’s P/E ratio based on the next 12 months is 18.6x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're fairly confident there are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.